sk8kitty/Catopia/README.md

 #### Planned Features:
 * Browse a catalog of cats available for adoption to find the purrfect companion.
 * View detailed information about each cat, including name, age, breed, personality, and any medical notes.
-* Fill out an adoption application online or contact the shelter with any inquiries.
+* Fill out an adoption application for a specific cat.
-* Find resources on taking care of a cat (including ones with medical requirements).
+* Find resources and educational information on taking care of a cat.
 * Learn about the shelter's mission and how to get involved or donate!
-* Admin account privileges such as modifying cat listings and managing adoption applications.
+* Admin account privileges such as modifying cat listings and creating news articles.
 <br />